Updated: Nov 16

 6. Grab prices: I'm sad to say that compared to previous years living in Singapore where I've bragged about the affordable cost of taxis in the city, this has sadly changed drastically over the last year and Grab prices seemed to have tripled overnight.
 A 10-minute drive now hits around the $25 price point, and I've seen trips go as high as $45 per ride, which is honestly shocking for Singapore, and not at all as affordable as it once was.
 I find myself toggling between the Grab and Gojek app to try and find the best rate, but now tend to opt for the efficient MRT and bus service to save those pennies!

 Overall, living in Singapore has its pros and cons.
 While the country has a high standard of living, strong economy, and low crime rate, the cost of living can be high and the population density can be high.
 It is important to carefully consider these factors before making the decision to move to Singapore.
+My Top Money-Saving Tips For Living Abroad!
+1. Get yourself a Wise Card The Wise card is linked to your Wise Account.
+It's a debit card, which can make budgeting for international spending and travel easier — and which means there's no interest to pay, no cash advance charges, and no penalty fees.

 For advice about living in Singapore, check out my Singapore eBook Guide, The ‘S’ word!